aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

-# Interactive fine-tuning of Foundation Models with Amazon SageMaker AI Training using @remote decorator
+# Interactive fine-tuning of Foundation Models with Amazon SageMaker Training using @remote decorator

 In this example we will go through the steps required for interactively fine-tuning foundation models on Amazon SageMaker AI by using @remote decorator for executing Training jobs.